 Welcome to Andrew Whiting Wealth Consultancy LLP, Senior Partner Practice of St. James’s Place Wealth Management

-Andrew Whiting Wealth Consultancy can talk through the various changes to the ISA structure and the many benefits the product can bring to supplement savings and retirement planning.
-If you are interested in discussing the options available please contact Brett Linton on 0121 215 5912 or Click Here to visit our website.
+Andrew Whiting Wealth Consultancy can talk through the options on how to start an investment portfolio in the best, most tax-efficient way to benefit young investors.
+Alternatively, If you are interested in discussing how to manage an existing portfolio or how to transfer wealth to the next generation; offering simply ways to reduce a future Inheritance Tax Liability, please contact Brett Linton on 0121 215 5912 or Click Here to visit our website.
 Please quote Just Do Property in all communications

 The value of an investment with St. James’s Place will be directly linked to the performance of the funds you select and the value can therefore go down as well as up.
 You may get back less than you invested.